wuyang1002431655/tango_with_django_19/manuscript/chapter11-redux.md

 	ACCOUNT_ACTIVATION_DAYS = 7
 	# If True, the user will be automatically logged in.
 	REGISTRATION_AUTO_LOGIN = True
-	# The page you want users to arrive at after they successful log in
+	# The page you want users to arrive at after they successfully log in
 	LOGIN_REDIRECT_URL = '/rango/'
 	# The page users are directed to if they are not logged in,
 	# and are trying to access pages requiring authentication